The Sound of Salzburg

 In the city of Oberndorf, 15 kilometres north of Salzburg, Silent Night was composed in 1816.
 The chapel’s organ broke on Christmas Eve, and in order not to disappoint the churchgoers, the parish priest and the organ player from the neighbouring town composed the Christmas carol and played it on a guitar.
 Every 24th of December, a choir sings it in several languages.

 In St. Peter’s Abbey, at just thirteen years of age, the young Amadeus conducted his first concert.
 Years later, in the same place of worship, he presented his ‘Mass in C Minor,’ composed to celebrate his engagement to Constanze Weber, who performed as soprano for the occasion.
 Every 5th December, there is a performance of Mozart’s ‘Requiem’ in the abbey, to commemorate the composer’s death in 1791.
 Inside St. Peter’s Monastery, where the abbey is located, is one of Europe’s oldest restaurants, Stiftskeller St. Peter.
-Mozart once sat at one of its tables, and in memory of this, the restaurant offers a weekly dinner featuring dishes typical of that era.
+Mozart once sat at one of its tables, and in memory of this, the restaurant offers a daily dining experience featuring dishes typical of that era.
 Guests are also treated to a concert by musicians dressed in 17th and 18th century clothes.

 As a tribute to the composer, the famous Salzburg Music Festival was created in 1920.
 For six weeks every summer, the entire city turns into a stage, and in theatres, squares, streets and gardens, the most classical of pieces alternate with performances by today’s most innovative artists.
 Pride of place is given to opera, and international artists perform at the event.
 These include opera superstar Plácido Domingo, who is a regular.
 There’s a place, however, for every sort of music and theatre in some corner of the city.